 Being a parent

-As a parent, you’re always learning.
-Every parent makes mistakes and learns through experience.
+Whether you’re raising a child as a parent, grandparent, kinship carer or foster parent, you’re always learning.
+We all make mistakes and learn through experience.
 It’s OK to feel confident about what you know.
 And it’s also OK to admit you don’t know and ask questions.

 Your own physical and mental health is an important part of raising a child.
 But with all the focus on looking after a child or baby, lots of parents and carers forget or run out of time to look after themselves.
 Looking after yourself will help you with the understanding, patience, imagination and energy you need to raise your child.